 |December||1st February of the following year|

-- The interest will start rolling regardless if you delay the start of your monthly repayments to the bank.
+Just a heads up, the interest will start rolling regardless if you delay the start of your monthly repayments to the bank.

 You definitely wouldn’t want to get charged a late payment fee of 1% per month, which will snowball into an effective rate of 12.74% that year.
 That is the power of compounding.

-If you have an existing debt issue or suffer from a tendency to rollover your debts, you need to practice the 2 ways to clear your debts effectively.
+If you have an existing debt issue or suffer from a tendency to roll over your debts, you need to practice the 2 ways to clear your debts effectively.

 Should You Take the Loan?